codership/galera/docs/source/galeraparameters.rst

 .. index::
    pair: Parameters; pc.wait_prim

-If set to ``true``, the node waits for the primary component forever.
+If set to ``TRUE``, the node waits for the primary component forever.
 Useful to bring up a non-primary component and make it primary with ``pc.bootstrap``.

 .. rubric:: pc.weight